faithvoid/macbook1dot1-linux/README.md

 - To get your webcam working, download isight-firmware-tools (```sudo apt install isight-firmware-tools```) and [AppleUSBVideoSupport](https://archive.org/details/AppleUSBVideoSupport), and when prompted, point at the extracted file.
 - If you notice screen tearing and other visual oddities, edit your grub config file (```sudo nano /etc/default/grub```) by adding "i915.modeset=1" to the end of "GRUB_CMDLINE_LINUX_DEFAULT".
 This allegedly may improve performance in some cases, too.
 - Install "tlp" via "sudo apt install tlp" for better battery life / fan performance.
-- Use Chromium or a similar browser instead of Firefox, modern Firefox will hammer the CPU before you've even made it to a website, whereas Chromium is mostly usable on non-video sites.
 - Don't expect to watch YouTube in the browser here at any resolution, the CPU will start crying.
 The best way to watch YouTube videos is to download SMPlayer and yt-dlp, then copy the URL into "File -> URL", which will load the YouTube video in SMPlayer instead, using a lot less system resources.
 480p content is ideal here, 720p CAN run via SMPlayer, but will drop frames.
 Also, the version of yt-dlp that ships in Debian 12.13 is outdated, meaning YouTube won't work in SMPlayer or Lollypop or other software that supports it out of the box.
-To install modern yt-dlp, run ```sudo wget -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/bin/yt-dlp && sudo chmod a+rx /usr/bin/yt-dlp```)
+To install modern yt-dlp, run ```sudo wget -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/bin/yt-dlp && sudo chmod a+rx /usr/bin/yt-dlp```
 - For iMessage-style support and OS-wide phone integration, consider installing "KDE Connect" on your Macbook and your phone!
 You can easily share files wirelessly between devices, as well as send/receive SMS messages!
 - For iCloud-style storage, look into setting up GVFS mounts with Google Drive or Dropbox!
 A bit of work, but once it's done, should make cloud storage feel as seamless as iCloud.
 - More coming soon!